Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 id: anchors
 ---

-Anchors are a [feature of YAML](https://yaml.org/spec/1.2.2/#692-node-anchors) making it possible to reuse configuration blocks inside of a single YAML file.
-Fragments of configuration which are not valid on their own or which only exist as template data should be enclosed in the `anchors:` key, to protect them from being rejected during file validation:
+Anchors are a [YAML feature](https://yaml.org/spec/1.2.2/#692-node-anchors) that make it possible to reuse configuration blocks inside a single YAML file.
+Fragments of configuration which are not valid on their own or which only exist as template data should be enclosed in the `anchors:` key.
+Using the `anchors:` key protects them from being rejected during file validation.
+The following scenarios describe how unexpected keys are handled across different dbt versions:

-- The dbt Fusion engine will raise an error when it encounters unexpected keys, including those used as part of an anchor definition. _Note that during the Fusion engine's beta period, these errors are downgraded to warnings._
+- dbt Core v1.10 and higher will raise a warning, while the dbt Fusion engine will raise an error. _Note that during Fusion's beta period, these errors are downgraded to warnings._
-- Version 1.10 and later of dbt Core will raise a warning on unexpected keys.
-- Earlier versions of dbt Core will not raise a warning at all
+- dbt Core v1.9 and earlier will not raise a warning at all.

 <VersionBlock lastVersion="1.9">
-dbt Core v1.9 supports standalone anchor definitions at the top level of YAML files.
+In dbt Core v1.9 and earlier, you can use standalone anchor definitions at the top level of YAML files.
 For example:

 <Tabs>
 <TabItem value="model" label="Models">